getsentry/rfcs/text/0087-graphql-errors.md

 * `data`: Can be given as string or structural data of any format..

+The `Response` interface keeps arbitrary fields, it's back compatible with the current implementation.

 ## Must have

 The fields `Request#data` and `Response#data` could contain PII and they should run data scrubbing agressively.

-[Session Replay](https://docs.sentry.io/platforms/javascript/guides/remix/session-replay/configuration/) already sends the request and response body, so we can use the same data scrubbing rules.
+[Session Replay](https://docs.sentry.io/platforms/javascript/guides/remix/session-replay/configuration/) already sends the request and response bodies, so we can use the same data scrubbing rules.

 Since GraphQL is a well defined spec, we can also scrub the GraphQL fields.